 If the ER physician requests the opinion or advice of a specialty physician at a "hub" site, the ER physician bills the ER CPT codes The consulting physician bills the consultation E/M code with place of service 02

 The following limitations apply:

 The following are not covered under telemedicine:

-An Advanced Practice Registered Nurse (APRN) is an individual licensed as a registered nurse by the Minnesota Board of Nursing and certified by a national nurse certification organization acceptable to the Minnesota Board of Nursing to practice as a clinical nurse specialist, nurse anesthetist, certified nurse-midwife, or nurse practitioner.
+Advanced practice registered nurse (APRN): an individual licensed as an advanced practice regisitered nurse by the Minnesota Board of Nursing and certified by a national nurse certification organization acceptable to the Minnesota Board of Nursing to practice as a clinical nurse specialist, nurse anesthetist, nurse-midwife, or nurse practitioner.
 The practice of advanced practice registered nursing also includes accepting referrals from, consulting with, cooperating with, or referring to all other types of health care providers, including but not limited to physicians, chiropractors, podiatrists, and dentists, provided that the APRN and the other provider are practicing within their scopes of practice as defined in state law.

 Certified registered nurse anesthetist practice: The provision of anesthesia care and related services within the context of collaborative management, including selecting, obtaining, and administering drugs and therapeutic devices to facilitate diagnostic, therapeutic, and surgical procedures upon request, assignment, or referral by a patient's physician, dentist, or podiatrist.